Robert W. Passfield

 Building the Rideau Canal: A Pictorial History

-Building the Rideau Canal: A Pictorial History (Toronto: Fitzhenry & Whiteside/Parks Canada, l982), l84 p., illus.
+Building the Rideau Canal: A Pictorial History by Robert W. Passfield (Toronto: Fitzhenry & Whiteside/Parks Canada, l982), l84 p., illus.
 This hardcover book, produced to mark the 150th Anniversary of the Rideau Canal, provides an overview history of the origins, construction, and operation of the canal in the context of its strategic, economic, and engineering significance; and is heavily illustrated with contemporary watercolours, pencil sketches, and historic engineering drawings.

 Reprinted in paperback by Fitzhenry & Whiteside (1983); and by the Friends of the Rideau Canal (2003), with permission.